-- Secondary schools must be accredited by an agency included on TCSG's approved accreditation agency list. - Applicants with diplomas from secondary schools located outside the United States must have their transcripts evaluated for equivalency by an approved outside evaluation organization.
+- Transcripts must be issued by a secondary school that is recognized by the United States Department of Education. - Applicants with diplomas from secondary schools located outside the United States must have their transcripts evaluated for equivalency by an approved outside evaluation organization.
 Visit www.centralgatech.edu/international for complete information. - Certificates of Attendance or other certificates, credentials, or documents where the student did not complete all required coursework or testing required for a high school diploma in that state are not recognized for admission purposes.